fahmifahim/linux-daily/linux-admin-lpic1.md

 - Cron is a linux service.
 - Use `crontab -l` to check your crons
 - Use `crontab -e` to edit your crons.
 This will open the cron files with a special editor and will load your inserted crons.
+- `crontab -r` to remove all your crontab entry.

 - The files will be saved at `/var/spool/cron` or `/var/spool/crontabs`:
   - You should never edit these files directly; Use crontab -e instead.